rodv92/MILK_HEATER2/README.md

 ## TODO

-Software :
+### Software :

--Enable audible power-off warning through Vcc voltage reading -Make the project Arduino UNO R4 compatible and add wifi telemetry & remote control & remote program definition/inspection -Show program caption on the Lcd keypad when selecting the program -Streamline code-bundled program definitions (into FLASH) -Add the possibility of inputing custom programs through the LCD keypad and store them in the EEPROM.
+- Enable audible power-off warning through Vcc voltage reading
+- Make the project Arduino UNO R4 compatible and add wifi telemetry & remote control & remote program definition/inspection
+- Show program caption on the Lcd keypad when selecting the program
+- Streamline code-bundled program definitions (into FLASH)
+- Add the possibility of inputing custom programs through the LCD keypad and store them in the EEPROM.
--Add other kind of liquids support (and their thermodynamic constants) -Additional temperature measurement code (ambient & motor) -Rotor lock detection code.
+- Add other kind of liquids support (and their thermodynamic constants)
+- Additional temperature measurement code (ambient & motor)
+- Rotor lock detection code.

--Code cleanup and factorization, reducing RAM footprint with string tables and use of F() as much as possible.
+- Code cleanup and factorization, reducing RAM footprint with string tables and use of F() as much as possible.

-Hardware :
+### Hardware :

--Larger capacitor for loss of power detection
+- Larger capacitor for loss of power detection
--Rotor lock detection (the range finder could be used, or a hall sensor / magnet assembly or variable reluctance sensors) -For complete motor protection, current sensing could be added.
+- Rotor lock detection (the range finder could be used, or a hall sensor / magnet assembly or variable reluctance sensors)
+- For complete motor protection, current sensing could be added.

--Two additional temperature sensors : one for ambient temperature and another for AC motor temperature measurement for overheat protection.
+- Two additional temperature sensors : one for ambient temperature and another for AC motor temperature measurement for overheat protection.
--Add cylindrical heatsink on top of AC motor.
+- Add cylindrical heatsink on top of AC motor.
--Add curd cutting grates to the stainless steel paddle assembly.
+- Add curd cutting grates to the stainless steel paddle assembly.